Cobra-Kings/project2/README.md

   - How will you communicate that it’s time to merge?
     - Slack (Remo or Google Meet if we are already in there as a group)

+### Cobra Kings - Cody, Ian, Keyan, Nick, Ricardo
+# Group Project: Stream Stats
+# Begin Wireframes & Software Requirements Wireframes

+## User Stories
+“As a Netflix user, I want to know how much time I spent watching Is It Cake, but Netflix doesn’t have any options to do so automatically.” - Small (effort to code)
+* Feature Tasks
+1. User can see how much time spent watching show
+2. User can see which days spent watching show
+3. User can see the likelihood of which day he or she will watch a show
+* Acceptance Tests
+1. Notebook must provide reliable results by show name
+2. Limited data points must inform user that regression may be inaccurate

+“As a Netflix user, I want to know how much time I spend on netflix throughout the year or different intervals if possible. - Moderate (effort to code)
+* Feature Tasks
+1. User can see how much time total spent on netflix
+2. User can see how many days in a week on average they watch
+3. User can see the days most likely to watch
+* Acceptance Tests
+1. Notebook must output accumulated watch time and determine the day most likely to be watched on

+“As a Netflix user, I want to know the genre I watch the most ” - Small (effort to code)
+* Feature Tasks
+1. User can how much time they watch different genres
+2. User can see which genre they watch the most
+* Acceptance Tests
+1. Notebook must output different genres from netflix and their watch times

+“As a Netflix user, I want to get my personal data from them and be able to compare with my friends who is the biggest couch nerd. - Large (effort to code)
+* Feature Tasks
+1. I want to be able to create charts to see who watches the most anime
+2. I like to see at what time do we usually sit down and watch Netflix
+3. As a user I want to know for how long on average do we spend a day relaxing
+* Acceptance Tests
+1. Notebook must show graphs related to my tasks.
+2. Be presentable enough to tell a story to anyone looking at it.

+“As a Netflix user, I want to be able to look at my usage data in different ways.” - Small (effort to code)
+* Feature Tasks
+1. User can see their top 5 most-watched shows/movies.
+2. User can see what time of day they watch netflix most often.
+3. User can see all the different genres they watch and visualize the distribution.
+* Acceptance Tests
+1. Notebook must display clear visualizations of the usage data the user wants to see.

+## Vision

+Our vision is a useful Jupyter notebook that will give insight to one’s viewing history from Netflix as well as an opportunity to compare and share with others.
+This detailed viewing data is not available through the app or website, only viewing history (title and date) can be viewed.
+As we progress into the data-age, it’s important to be aware of what companies can infer from the data you have agreed to share with them.
+We hope this will give a user some idea of what Netflix can infer about themself.

+## Scope (In/Out)

+IN - What will your product do
+The Jupyter notebook(using Kaggle) will provide a user statistics and visualizations about his or her viewing history.
+The notebook will provide both bar and pie charts.
+Users will be able to export their results and shaped data into a file.
+Stretch: Users will be able to select the colors they wish to use in visualizations

+OUT - What will your product not do.
+We do not intend to utilize a server or website; Kaggle has ample ability to view, share, comment, and rate on that platform.
+It will not obtain a user’s data or store any passwords It will not change the user data values; it will only change the type, i.e. object to date/time

+## Minimum Viable Product

+* collect user profile data in a Kaggle notebook
+* display user profile statistics for total time watched, favorite show, etc.
+* display “fancy” visualizations for various correlations/statistics

+Stretch
+* build a front end to display the notebook
+* compare data with others
+* provide other related stats on visual entertainment/streaming

+## Software Requirements

+### Functional Requirements
+* A user can upload their unaltered data files in .csv format
+* A user can download results of notebook
+Stretch: A user can change the color of visualizations

+### Data Flow
+* A user will open the notebook and will need to upload an original, unaltered  csv. with Netflix data
+* The user will then need to “run all” to generate the notebook with his or her Netflix data
+* The user can scroll through the notebook viewing data results and statistics

+### Non-Functional Requirements

+* Security
+1. The notebook will not store data publicly, nor will it save/export user data elsewhere
+* Usability
+1. The notebook will be usable to any user with an unaltered .csv from Netflix
+* Testability
+1. The notebook will be testable through the use of common structure between users
+2. The notebook will also allow rapid deployment and visualization of rendered content

+## Domain Modeling - TBD later
+Draw out the entities for your project and how they are related to each other.
+Determine the relationships between the functions/methods and entities of your app.
+Include in your domain model the names and data types of your entities and their properties.
+Do some research on domain modeling and create your own diagram that represents your app.
+Here are some helpful resources as a starting point:
+Brief introduction to Domain Modeling
+Domain Modeling
+Domain driven architecture diagram
+Include this domain model in the README.md file located in your project’s GitHub repo.